masasin/masasin.github.io/docs/cv/index.md

 - Took end-to-end project responsibility, including initial design, development, deployment, and maintenance.
 - Developed and maintained a variety of Python applications, including a web-based data management system and a data processing pipeline.
-- Utilized Python libraries like Pydantic, FastAPI, SqlAlchemy, and Redis for backend development and Vue for frontend tasks.
+- Utilized Python libraries like Pydantic, FastAPI, SQLAlchemy, and Redis for backend development and Vue for frontend tasks.
 - Efficiently addressed bug reports and managed releases, maintaining high-standard deliverables.
 - Mentored colleagues, helping them improve their skills and on-board new team members, to high praise.